odoo/documentation/README.rst

 Extensions
 ----------

-Two custom directives are provided for integration with Odoo's demo
+Two custom directives are provided for integration with Twenty20's demo
 system:

 * ``demo:fields:: {external_id}`` lists all the fields with a